snubwoody/wakunguma.com/src/articles/rust-performance.md

 on par.
 But rust isn't only used at a low level, it's kind of an amalgamation between low and high level programming and is often used for both.

+## The future
+It's not peak at all, however, rust's compile times have gotten a lot better throughout the years and will probably continue to do so.
+As it gains more popularity and, inevitably, more complaints come in, there will be more and more improvements on compile times.

+## Resources

 - Linking
 - Generic functions (Monomorphisation)
 - https://www.reddit.com/r/rust/comments/1n5yty9/faster_linking_times_with_1900_stable_on_linux/